adnanshahz2018/Love_Calculator_Hack/README.md

 # Love_Calculator_Hack
- If Friends Tease you with Love_Calcz.
+ If Friends Tease you with lovecalczone.
 Please Feel Free to Tease them back :)